integritee-network/book/src/security_tm_chainrelay.md

 * He uses the integritee-cli
 * He can send extrinsics/transactions to the node that will then be processed by the enclave
 * He can query his own enclave state, the enclave public key and the mutual-remote-attestation port directly from a worker over WebSocket
-* He holds his keypairs (for on-chain and incognito accounts)
+* He holds his key pairs (for on-chain and incognito accounts)

 ### Worker operator
 Operates the worker and the enclave.